FUN CAMP GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Art Camp you're interested in a call to check on Fall dates, times and availability.
+Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Art Camp you're interested in a call to check on Summer dates, times and availability.

-Contact the camp(s) directly to see if there are any Camp Reunion or Open House Plans for October, 2025.
+Contact the camp(s) directly to see if there are any Camp Reunion or Open House Plans for March, 2026.

 Looking for a Great Illinois Art Day Camp?
 Look at each camp's TYPE OF CAMP description.
 Many of our Best Illinois Day Art Camps also list their exact hours, and if they offer before and after camp activities.